JeremyCade/jeremycade.github.io/_posts/2015-08-16-dnvm-update-self.md

 categories: asp.net
 ---

-Continuing on from the [#687: dnu restore broken](https://github.com/aspnet/Home/issues/687) issue; A number of people are still finding this to be an issue.
+Continuing on from [#687: dnu restore broken](https://github.com/aspnet/Home/issues/687); A number of people are still finding this to be an issue.
 The recommended fix at this stage is to update `dnvm` to the latest version with `dnvm update-self`.

 If you, like me have installed `dnvm` on OS X via Homebrew, you will run into the following issue: